 A reminder notice will be mailed if there is an outstanding balance on your account after the due date.

 As a property owner, you are responsible for payment, whether or not you receive a notice.
 If your mailing address is not correct in our system, you must update your information.

-If you do not pay your property taxes in 3 years, your property will listed in the municipal tax sale, following provincial law.
+If you have taxes owing for 3 years (the current year plus two previous years), your property will be listed in the municipal tax sale, according to provincial legislation.